Freegle/iznik-nuxt3/README.md

 * We'll need to rewrite the stores, and this is a good opportunity to organise the use of the store better.
 * Can't generate a static site yet.
 Looks like this is coming soon in Nuxt3 - see https://github.com/nuxt/framework/discussions/560.
 Meanwhile npm run dev.
 * Persistent store.
 We may want to rethink how we do this given the hassle of localForage, IndexedDB etc.
+* Trial Capacitor.
+* CircleCI/playwright testing from the get go?

 # iznik-nuxt3